 Ancient Greece | Pain management, sedative | Recreational use |

 "Cannabis has a rich history in various ancient cultures, where it was used for both medicinal and spiritual purposes.
-The cultivation and use of cannabis spread across continents, shaping the practices and beliefs of different civilizations throughout history." - Dr. Elizabeth Lawson, Harvard Medical School
+The cultivation and use of cannabis spread across continents, shaping the practices and beliefs of different civilisations throughout history." - Dr. Elizabeth Lawson, Harvard Medical School

 As our understanding of cannabis continues to grow, so does our knowledge of its potential medicinal uses.
-From ancient civilizations to modern research, cannabis remains a fascinating plant with a long and storied history.
+From ancient civilisations to modern research, cannabis remains a fascinating plant with a long and storied history.

 The History of Medicinal Cannabis in Europe